PudgyPoppins/caps/README.md

 	* add a way to unsignup for events.
 Signed in users can only unsign-up themselves (or the nonprofit representative).
 	* email users a day before their event?

-	* deletes for recurring:
-		* this event: split the event (new excluded date), then delete it
-		* this and following events:
-			* do a filter search for children events that have a start_time after this event.
-Delete them
-			* On the recurring event, change the RRULE; either add an UNTIL field with the date at that point, or modify the until (shortening it) to be at that point
-		* all events: search for children, delete them, then delete the parent
 	* updates for recurring:
 		* this event: split the event, then update it
 		* this and following events: